-One of the main obstacles of teaching English abroad lies in breaking from traditional learning styles.
+One of the main obstacles to teaching English abroad lies in breaking from traditional learning styles.
 In East Asia, there is what can only be considered education fever.
 Students spend most of their free time studying or attending extra lessons in cram schools.
 In South Korea, for example, students spend between 16 and 20 hours a day studying.

 Because of this heavy schedule, schooling traditionally relies on rote memorization methods.
 The aim is to remember the greatest amount of material in the shortest time possible, with the ultimate goal being high test scores.

 While this may help students ace an exam, it’s placing them at a disadvantage when it comes to real-world language application.
 It impedes any room for practicing critical thinking skills.
 If students merely memorize English or any other language, they might do well on a grammar test but have trouble producing the most basic English utterances.

 Fortunately, there are several teaching methods that go against the bore of memorization and aim to increase student interaction in the classroom.
 Studies show that only through student interaction will second language learners can increase their language proficiency.
 It makes sense, right?
 By interacting in a second language, students will become more interested.
 They will enjoy the process of second language acquisition.

 What exactly is language acquisition, you may ask?
 Basically, it means picking up a language naturally.
 Think about when you were a child.
 How did you learn to speak?